 ARTICLE 8.
 TEE.
-A tee is an approved device that is used to elevate the ball for a placekick during a kickoff.
+A tee is an approved device that is used to elevate the ball for a place kick during any free kick.

-SECTION 19 LINE OF SCRIMMAGE, NEUTRAL ZONE
+SECTION 18 LINE OF SCRIMMAGE, NEUTRAL ZONE

 ARTICLE 1.
 SCRIMMAGE LINE.
 The line of scrimmage is the vertical plane of the yard line that passes through the forward point of the ball after it has been made ready for play.
 The term scrimmage line, or line, implies a play from scrimmage.